AGRI Urban Agriculture Grants

-Minnesota Department of Labor & Industry Safety Grant Program
+Minnesota Department of Labor & Industry Safety Grants

 The Safety Grant Program awards funds up to $10,000 to qualifying employers for projects designed to reduce the risk of injury and illness to their workers.
 Applications are accepted continuously and reviewed every two months.